Summer Fellowships: Criteria

 Length of Fellowship

-To provide maximum benefit to the host organization as well as a meaningful learning experience for the student, sponsored Fellows should work full-time at the organization for between eight and twelve weeks.
-Fellowships under eight weeks are unlikely to receive funding.
-For students who are pursuing a split summer, the committee will need to understand the reasoning and see a coherent career approach for the summer.
+To provide maximum benefit to the host organization as well as a meaningful learning experience for the student, it is strongly suggested that students work full-time at the organization for between eight and twelve weeks.
 The maximum number of weeks for which HBS provides a financial award is twelve weeks.

 Salary Requirements of the Host Organization